Sydney Metro West: Planning

 At the time of announcement, the government was considering further stations at Pyrmont and Rydalmere.
 A stabling and maintenance facility and a service facility was also proposed to be built at Clyde, adjacent to the Auburn Maintenance Centre, and Silverwater respectively.
 The Clyde facility would be on the site of Sydney Speedway, which would be demolished, and would be accessed from the main tunnels via the former Carlingford railway line corridor.
 According to media reports, in 2019 the government decided to abandon plans for a second CBD station at Central Station, and plans for the line to run further to the south-east, with a station at Zetland.

 On 30 April 2020, the project's Environmental Impact Statement (EIS) was released to the public for exhibition.
 The Rydalmere station option was confirmed scrapped due to the cost of extra 3 km of tunneling and the increase in commuter travel times.
 Parramatta City Council has also urged the government to build a station at Camellia to trigger urban renewal of the precinct.

 The Pyrmont station option was confirmed by the government on 11 December 2020.
 The station is likely to be close to The Star casino, and will likely involve an office and retail development above the station.
 The station location is subject to further planning and design work.
+In May 2021, stations at Pyrmont and Hunter Street were announced.

-In May 2021, the station locations of Pyrmont and Hunter Street were announced.
+In conjunction with the December 2023 release of the Sydney Metro Review, a station at Rosehill was formally proposed, along with one possible other station west of Sydney Olympic Park.
+The Rosehill station was slated to be constructed at the current site of the Rosehill Gardens Racecourse, in conjunction with a development plan that includes approximately 25,000 residential units.
+The plan was formally rejected by the Australian Turf Club members in May 2025.

 Project description

-The line will run for 24 km between Parramatta and the Sydney CBD, with nine stations in total.
+The line will run for 24 km between Parramatta and the northern Sydney CBD, with at least nine stations in total.
 The line connects a number of suburbs in Sydney's inner west that lacked heavy rail transportation, including Pyrmont and Five Dock.

-There will be nine underground stations along the alignment:
+As of May 2021, there are nine confirmed underground stations along the alignment: